stevenktruong/math-website/data/classes/22w.131b.1/index.md

 If you haven't already, this is a good time to learn how to use LaTeX and start typing up your homework assignments.
 I recommend using [Overleaf](https://www.overleaf.com/) if you've never typed up math before. **This is not a requirement**, so you can still write up your homework however you like (e.g., with a tablet, scanning a separate sheet of paper, etc.) as long as I can read it.

+Here's how homework will be graded:

+-   In every homework assignment, each problem will be worth the same number of points.
+-   I will choose ~3 problems to grade for correctness, and the remaining problems will be graded for completion.
+    -   What I consider "complete" is at my own discretion, but as a rule of thumb, if you wrote down what you think is a correct solution, then you will get full points for that problem.

 ### Office Hours

 If you're unable to attend my office hours, then feel free to send me an e-mail and we can set up an appointment to meet at a different time.